Noah-Huppert/linux-install/INSTRUCTIONS.md

 To create a Void Linux live USB a rudimentary installation of Void Linux is required.

-*Why?: The [Void mklive](https://github.com/void-linux/void-mklive) can only be run on Void Linux.
-This tool is required until
-[Void mklive PR #14](https://github.com/void-linux/void-mklive/pull/14) is merged, as the live image currently does not have enough space to install the required setup tools.*
+*Why?: The [Void mklive](https://github.com/void-linux/void-mklive) tool can only be run on Void Linux.
+This tool is required until [Void mklive PR #14](https://github.com/void-linux/void-mklive/pull/14) is merged, as the default live image currently does not have enough space to install the required setup tools.*

 ## Rudimentary Void Linux Install
 If you do not have an existing Void Linux installation complete the following